jhpyle/docassemble/_docs/functions.md

    This function takes a single argument (`data` in this example), which is the return value of `json_response()`.
 4. (optional) A boolean value representing whether the action should cause any pending actions to be terminated.
 The default is `false`.
+The keyword name of this parameter is `forgetPrior`.
+5. (optional) A boolean value representing whether the action should be processed in read-only mode.
+If true, then the action is processed and any changes to the interview answers will not be saved.
+In addition, while the action is processing, other concurrent processes will be able to access the interview answers.
+The default is `false`.
+The keyword name of this parameter is `readOnly`.

 {% include side-by-side.html demo="js_action_call" %}